 They did not like, however, to the Romans the Hebrew scriptures, among other things, the conception of the chosen people scolded against their perception of unity of mankind, their universalism.

-In order to be accepted by the Empire, the Christian religion, while maintaining it nominally in its doctrinaire body, at the practical act abandoned all references to the Old Testament and became the Catholic religion in the western part of the Empire and, Later, the Greek Orthodox religion in the eastern one.
+In order to be accepted by the Empire, the Christian religion, while maintaining it nominally in its doctrinaire body, at the practical act abandoned all references to the Old Testament and became the Catholic religion in the western part of the Empire and, Later, the Greek Orthodox religion news today in the eastern one.